Aindrila Mukhopadhyay

 Research Focus

 Dr. Mukhopadhyay is a Senior Scientist in the Biological Systems and Engineering Division at the Lawrence Berkeley National Laboratory in Berkeley, CA. At JBEI, Dr. Mukhopadhyay is the Vice President of the Biofuels and Bioproducts Division and the Director of the Host Engineering group.
-She received a Masters in Chemistry from the Indian Institute of Technology, Mumbai, and a PhD in Organic Chemistry from the University of Chicago
+She received a Masters in Chemistry from the Indian Institute of Technology, Mumbai, and a PhD in Organic Chemistry from the University of Chicago.

 Her group develops tools to examine and engineer a variety of microbial platforms including P. putida, C. glutamicum, E. coli, R. toruloides, S. cerevisiae, and other microbial strains.
 Her group specifically focuses on developing robust strains that show high tolerance and productivity during biofuel and chemical production, and the optimization required to achieve scalability.
 Visit the M-group website for more on her group’s work.